pydicom/pydicom/pydicom/data/test_files/dicomdirtests/README.txt

 created from DICOMDIR by reordering the first 4 entries (IMAGE - SERIES - STUDY - PATIENT instead of PATIENT - STUDY - SERIES - IMAGE) and adapting the offsets

+DICOMDIR-nopatient:
+created from DICOMDIR by changing the type of the patient records to an invalid type